 There are a couple of hardware revisions of the GameGear that are primarily identified as single-ASIC or twin-ASIC.
 Visually, one has a single large chip on the mainboard and the other type has two, if you can believe it.
 Beyond that, there will be a revision (VA1, VA4, possibly VA5) marked on the mainboard as well.

-Most units have approximately the same number of capacitors to replace: 11-12 on the mainboard, five on the audio board, and three on the power board.
+Most units have approximately the same number of capacitors to replace: 11-12 on the mainboard (this particular one was the VA1 single-ASIC), five on the audio board, and three on the power board.
 Since I was performing this repair for a good friend of mine, I also replaced the original plastic screen lens with a modern glass one.